 There is not much good news when it comes to managing the global system.
-The euro is (still) in crisis; trade talks are stuck; the Group of 20 has run into the sand; and then there is climate change – the greatest global challenge met by the greatest global short-sightedness.
+The euro is in crisis; trade talks are stuck; and then there is climate change – the greatest global challenge met by the greatest global short-sightedness.
 Or are we missing something?

-Certainly, the 2009 Copenhagen conference ended in stalemate and the “climategate” affair has given sceptics a field day.
-Also, the financial crisis has turned attention away from the climate challenge.
-But, at a bad time in the news cycle just before Christmas, the parties to the UN climate convention, meeting in Durban, agreed that a global legally binding approach to controlling emissions would be undertaken, to be signed in 2015 and implemented from 2020.
+Just before Christmas, the parties to the UN climate convention agreed in Durban that a global legally binding approach to controlling emissions would be undertaken, to be signed in 2015 and implemented from 2020.

-The challenge now is to avoid a repetition of Copenhagen.
-The world cannot afford three years of talks that founder at the last minute.
 Success in 2015 depends on several factors.
-First, we need to change the debate from being narrowly about climate to being broadly about resources.
-This means food, water and energy – on land and in the oceans.
-All three are obviously affected by climate change.
-All three interact in dangerous ways.
-Increasing our resource efficiency not only helps the climate but also will help our economy.
+First, we need to change the debate from being narrowly about climate to being about food, water and energy – all affected by climate change.
+Increasing our resource efficiency not only helps the climate, but will help our economy.